Read transcripts of debates in both Houses

 Northern Ireland Affairs Committee

-The inquiry will look at the implications of Brexit for the fishing industry in Northern Ireland.
+The inquiry will looked at the implications of Brexit for the fishing industry in Northern Ireland.

 The sea fishing sector in Northern Ireland employs over 850 people.
 In terms of ports, the boats which constitute the sea fishing industry are mainly located in the three County Down fishing villages of Portavogie, Kilkeel and Ardglass.
 Based on 2015 figures, Ardglass and Kilkeel are within the UK’s top 20 ports for tonnage of fish landed.
 The Northern Ireland fishing fleet is predominantly focussed on the catching of prawn.
 The total value of fish landed in Northern Ireland’s three primary fishing ports amounted to £20.8 million in 2015.